Sustainable Land Planning and Infrastructure Management

 - Mindaugas Statulevičius, President of LNTPA – Chairman of the Commission;

-- Doc.
-Dr. Dalia Bardauskienė – Adviser to the Mayor of Vilnius City Municipality, ISOCARP – Member;
+- Dr. Dalia Bardauskienė – Adviser to the Chief Urban Architect of Vilnius City Municipality, ISOCARP – Member;

 - Darius Kvedaravičius Narmontas – Deputy Minister of the Ministry of Environment of the Republic of Lithuania;